beardgame/audio/README.md

 The first line creates a wrapper object for the data just loaded.
 This data is immutable after loading.
 The second line makes the sound buffer.
 Under the hood this reserves enough buffer space to fit the data and copies it immediately.
 Buffers can be overwritten or filled over time, which can be useful for streaming audio.

 All sounds played through OpenAL come from a source.
 Sources can be given positions, velocities, and more to simulate a 3D environment.
-However, for most uses you don't need to engage with these.
+However, for most use cases you don't need to engage with these.
 Creating a new source is simple:

 ```cs
 var source = new Source();